willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+> The balance of `joeAccount.balance` will be 50.0, since `withdrawn(50.0)` was called. `joeOtherAccount` will still be 100.0, though.
+Both variables are value types, so when `joeAccount` is assigned to `joeOtherAccount`, a _copy_ is created, and calling a mutating method on `joeAccount` does not affect the properties of `joeOtherAccount`.

 ### Question 10